-- SOC 590: Individual Topics in Sociology Students may seek approval for SOC 590 to count towards one of the requirements listed above.
-Please contact the DGS for more information. - SOC 597: Readings in Sociology To be taken while preparing for qualifying examinations or the qualifying paper. - SOC 598: Thesis Proposal To be taken while preparing one's dissertation proposal. - SOC 599: Dissertation Research Students should complete 3-24 credits of SOC 599 while working on their dissertations.
+- SOC 590: Individual Topics in Sociology Although we encourage students to enroll in graduate seminars offered across campus, we recognize that sometimes there are benefits to undertaking an independent study.
+Students must seek approval from the DGS in advance for SOC 590 to count towards one of the requirements listed above.
+The request should include a tentative reading list and rationale for the course. - SOC 597: Readings in Sociology To be taken while preparing for qualifying examinations or the qualifying paper. - SOC 598: Thesis Proposal To be taken while preparing one's dissertation proposal. - SOC 599: Dissertation Research Students should complete 3-24 credits of SOC 599 while working on their dissertations.